- 2.42k views

 - Visit an eco-camp and hang out with baby elephants for the day

 A visit to Myanmar is a chance to give your children a mind-opening experience they won’t get anywhere else.
-2020 is said to be the year to visit this country, now that it is open to tourists but has not yet become crowded with visitors.
+The country is open to tourists but has not yet become crowded with visitors, making it ideal for a vacation.
 Take the whole family on an educational, cultural trip that includes visits to hidden gems like the Tomb-Raider-esque ruins of Inwa or the Buddhist temple ruins at Bagan.
 Explore the large city of Yangon, with its glitzy Shwedagon and other gilded Buddhist pagodas.
 If you prefer to relax, there are plenty of beautiful beaches where you can stretch out a towel and build sand castles (such as Ngapali Beach).